 The Daous were forced to emigrate to Paris and later moved to Southern France.
 It was here—surrounded by vineyards that reminded them of their childhood—that Georges and Daniel first began to dream of a life in wine.

-Georges and Daniel came to the United States to study engineering at the University of San Diego and graduated at the top of their classes.
+Georges and Daniel came to the United States to study engineering at the University of California San Diego and graduated at the top of their classes.

 Industrious and driven to succeed, they soon started their own networking technology company.